-Last week, both the Texas Senate and House of Representative introduced legislation (SB 680 & HB 1464) that will curb step therapy protocols.
-In an effort to ensure the passage of the important legislation, NPF and the Multiple Sclerosis (MS) Society hosted the 2017 Texas Step Therapy Lobby Day.
+Last week, both the Texas Senate and House of Representatives introduced legislation (SB 680 & HB 1464) that will curb step therapy protocols.
+In an effort to ensure the passage of this important legislation, NPF and the Multiple Sclerosis (MS) Society hosted the 2017 Texas Step Therapy Lobby Day.

 A press conference with our two bill sponsors, Senator Kelly Hancock and Representative Greg Bonnen, as well as NPF Board of Directors Chair Colby Evans, M.D., started our Wednesday Lobby Day activities.